 Another option could be hiring a dog trainer to work with you and your puppy one on one.

 For training, you should also think about what type of training collar you may need for controlling your dog and teaching appropriate leash manners.
-Some people prefer slip leads while others are fine using regular, buckle dog collars or harnesses.
+Some people prefer slip leads while others are fine using regular, collars or harnesses.

 Also think about buying some small, soft treats for rewarding your puppy during training.